Peter Russell (politician)

-Peter Russell (11 June 1733 – 30 September 1808) was an Irish-born military officer in the American War of Independence and a government official, politician and judge in Upper Canada.
+Peter Russell (11 June 1733 – 30 September 1808) was an Anglo-Irish military officer in the American War of Independence and a government official, politician and judge in Upper Canada.

 Early life

 Born in Cork, Kingdom of Ireland to Captain Richard Russell, later living in England, Russell attended the University of Cambridge briefly.
 His debts forced him to enter the British Army during the Seven Years' War.
 He was commissioned into the 14th Foot and served in the 94th Foot and the 64th Foot.

 After fleeing due to gambling debts, Russell returned to the American colonies during the Revolutionary War, seeking promotion in the military, served as assistant secretary to Sir Henry Clinton and being promoted Captain in 1781.
 He was appointed superintendent of the port of Charleston in 1782 before returning to England.

 Politics

 After several years of job-searching Russell was appointed by the British government as Receiver General for the new colonial province of Upper Canada.
 In 1791 he joined the administration of John Graves Simcoe, the province's first Lieutenant-Governor.
 Russell was also appointed to the Executive Council and Legislative Council, and served as Speaker of the Legislative Council.
 In July 1794, after the departure of Chief Justice William Osgoode, Simcoe issued a temporary commission to Russell to fill a vacant seat of Puisne Judge of the King’s Bench.

-Simcoe requested a leave of absence in December 1795 and recommended that Russell act as administrator of Upper Canada in his absence.
-Russell assumed the position in July 1796 on Simcoe's departure and remained administrator until 1799 when Simcoe's permanent replacement was appointed.
+Simcoe requested a leave of absence in December 1795 and recommended that Russell act as Administrator of Upper Canada in his absence.
+Russell assumed the position in July 1796 on Simcoe's departure and remained administrator until 1799 when Simcoe's permanent replacement was appointed, Peter Hunter.

 Russell's administration saw the peaceful transfer of six border posts from the British to the Americans under the terms of the Jay Treaty.
 During his temporary appointment, Russell was at a disadvantage, however, as Simcoe had taken the vast majority of his official papers with him, leaving only 12 documents behind.
 This left Russell ignorant of British policy and of Simcoe's proposals for management of the province.

 Russell attempted to tighten up the system of land grants in order to curtail speculation, nepotism and corruption.
 He clashed with the new chief justice, John Elmsley, (who served on the Executive Council as part of his duties) over issues such as the seat of government with Elmsley objecting to the implementation of Simcoe's directions on making York the capital.

 Elmsley also objected to Russell's self-appointment to the Court of King's Bench due to Russell's lack of legal training and the violation of the separation of judicial and executive powers.
 Russell needed the extra income, however, and ignored Elmsley's objections.

 Peter Russell was a supporter of Native issues in the town of York, supporting them when they had issues with encroaching pioneers.
 However, he owned and traded in slaves.